jpursey/game-bits/README.md

 *  *Google dependent:* While not really a "principle" per-se, Game Bits uses other Google open source libraries when they could be applied.
 In other words, if Google has an open source library for a domain useful to Game Bits, that will be preferred over other options.
-This is both to reduce cognative load for myself (being a Google engineer as my day job), and to explore the libraries in a different context.
+This is both to reduce cognitive load for myself (being a Google engineer as my day job), and to explore the libraries in a different context.